 Note: Here we have considered the Tipsi-stripe library for integration of Stripe.
 Also, version 0.60 of React Native was used.
 Also, we considered a Firebase server for the backend part.

-‘Publishable key’ is used to connect the react native app with the Strive Native SDK or Tipsi-stripe library.
+The ‘Publishable key’ is used to connect the React Native app with the Stripe Native SDK or Tipsi-stripe library.
 This key is used for generating a token.
-‘Secret key’ is used in the backend for the actual payment processing, where your server makes a connection with the Stripe server using this secret key.
+The ‘Secret key’ is used in the backend for the actual payment processing, where your server makes a connection with the Stripe server using this secret key.
 After testing the process, you may toggle to ‘Live keys.’

-Install Tipsi-stripe package for integrating Stripe functionality into your react native app.
-Now, set up your Podfile for the integration of appropriate pods in iOS apps and then run pod install.
-Then set up the Xcode project, link the Tipsi-stripe package against your Xcode project, this will install all dependencies related to CocoaPods.
+Install Tipsi-stripe package for integrating Stripe functionality into your React Native app.
+Now, set up your “Podfile” for the integration of appropriate pods in iOS apps, and then run “pod install”.
+Then set up the “Xcode” project and link the Tipsi-stripe package against your Xcode project.
+This will install all dependencies related to CocoaPods.
 Import the library in your app for the generation of the token.
 Now initialize it with the Stripe credentials which you will get from Stripe Dashboard.
-The Publishable key is used for generating token only.
+The Publishable key is used for generating tokens only.
 Now replace the Publishable key with your own key.

 To generate the token, the ‘paymentRequestWithCardForm’ method can be used from the library.
 This method will open the card details Stripe form.
-User will receive a token from the Stripe after entering the card details in the above form.
+The user will receive a token from Stripe after entering the card details in the above form.

-For completing the payment, we can create a Firebase cloud function (or any other backend server) and execute it using REST calls from your app.
+For completing the payment, React Native developers can create a Firebase cloud function (or any other backend server) and execute it using REST calls from your app.
 This function will interact with the Stripe server and successfully complete the payment.
 The sub-steps involved in this process are as follows:

 - Create a Firebase project and cloud functions.